anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.2.7.3"></a>
 4.2.7.3 Forward compatibility

 CNTT provides a framework for exceptions described in [9.2.3 Transition Framework](../../gov/chapters/chapter09.md#9.2).
-The exceptions of a given CNTT release are listed in [A.3 Exception List](appendix-a.md#a3-exception-list).
-The exceptions are not part of any Cloud Infrastructure profile defined in CNTT.
-If a flavour needs to be defined to support one or more exceptions its name should contain the identifyer of the exception.
-If needed several exceptions can be combined into the same flavour.
+The technology specific are dealt with in the relevant RA specifications.
+Such exceptions are not part of any Cloud Infrastructure profile defined in CNTT.

-The naming scheme for flavours with exceptions should be `B_GenN.small.ExceptionIds` where the exception is is generated from the numerical part of the exception identifier prefixed with `ex`.

-For example `B_Gen4.small.ex001` refers to `rm.exc.001` defined in the [Exception List](appendix-a.md#a3-exception-list).
-These flavors, similarly to other flavours, should be supported for three CNTT releases after the exception was removed from the CNTT release.

 <a name="4.3"></a>